-The designated teacher for looked-after and previously looked-after children (publishing.service.gov.uk) DFE 2018
+The designated teacher for looked-after and previously looked-after children (publishing.service.gov.uk) DFE, updated 2018.

-Promoting the education of looked-after and previously looked-after children - GOV.UK (www.gov.uk) Updated 2018
+Promoting the education of looked-after and previously looked-after children - GOV.UK (www.gov.uk) DFE, updated 2018.

-Role of the Virtual School Head for Previously Looked After Children
+Role of the Virtual School Head for Previously Looked After Children & Children in Kinship Care

-The role of the VSH for previously looked-after children is to promote their educational achievement through the provision of information and advice to their parents, educators and others who the VSH considers necessary.
+The role of the VSH for previously looked-after children and children in kinship care is to promote their educational achievement through the provision of information and advice to their parents, carers, educators and others who the VSH considers necessary.

-VSHs must discharge their duty from the point at which the child becomes eligible for free early education, which is currently the start of the term following a child's second birthday, and conclude when s/he has completed the compulsory years of education.
+VSHs must discharge their duty from the point at which the child becomes eligible for free early education, which is currently the start of the term following a child's second birthday and conclude when s/he has completed the compulsory years of education.

-The duty relates to previously looked-after children who are in education in the area served by the VSH irrespective of where the child lives.
+The duty relates to children who are in education in the area served by the VSH irrespective of where the child lives.
 This avoids the need for education settings to work with more than one VSH and prevents cross-border complications.